DecodeGenetics/Ratatosk/README.md

 - **Quality scores** (`-q`)

   By default, Ratatosk outputs the corrected long reads without quality scores in FASTA format.
 By using `-q`, corrected reads are output with quality scores in FASTQ format.
 The output quality score of a base reflects how confident is Ratatosk in the correction of that base.
 Given a minimum quality score *X* (`-q X`), all corrected bases have a quality score ranging from *X* to 40 while uncorrected bases have a quality score of 0.
 Note that Ratatosk uses Phred33 with scores ranging from 0 to 40.

 - **Trimming** (`-t`)

   By default, Ratatosk outputs all bases (corrected and uncorrected).
 By using `-t`, bases with a low correction quality score are trimmed.
 Specifically, given a minimum quality score *X* (`-t X`), only subsequences of the corrected long reads for which the bases have a correction quality score equal to or larger than *X* are output.
-Each output subsequence will have as name `>name/i` (FASTA output) or `@name/i` (FASTQ output) where `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
+Each output subsequence will have as name `>name/i` (FASTA) or `@name/i` (FASTQ) where `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
 Note that only subsequences larger than the *k*-mer size in Ratatosk (63) are output.

 ## Notes